bytecodealliance/wasmtime/cranelift/docs/langref.rst

     In the textual format, :type:`imm64` immediates appear as decimal or hexadecimal literals using the same syntax as C.

+.. type:: offset32

+    A signed 32-bit immediate address offset.

+    In the textual format, :type:`offset32` immediates always have an explicit sign, and a 0 offset may beomitted.

 .. type:: ieee32

     A 32-bit immediate floating point number in the IEEE 754-2008 binary32